weizheng1910/Learning-Notes/SystemsDesign.md

 #### HTTP
 Known as the HyperText Transfer Protocol, the HTTP is built on top TCP/IP.
 HTTP introdues the request-response pattern, which is the response cycle between a client and a server.

+##### HTTPS
+HTTPS is a secured version of the HTTP.
+Trasmitted data are encrypted using the public-private key encryption.
+The encryption by the public key can only be decrypted by the private key.
+1. Receiver is to receive data from the Sender.
+2. The Receiver generates the public-private key pair, and sends the public key over to the Sender
+3. The sender uses the public key to encrypt the data.
+4. The sender then sends the encrypted data over to the receiver.
+5. The receiver receives the data and decrypts it using the private key.
+** The only way to decrypt the data is using the private key, which is safe with the receiver and not exposed over the network.
+Thus the encrypted data could be considered secure.

 ### Storage

 #### Disk VS Memory